 Each developing writer chosen to participate in the blogging showcase “We Are Not Numbers” is assigned an experienced mentor to coach and critique his or her work, both in terms of the use of the English language to reach a Western audience and the art of storytelling/personal narrative.
-In addition (or instead), some mentors will be asked to speak to the entire group of developing writers by Skype on their published work, storytelling style, etc.
+In addition (or instead), some mentors will be asked to speak to the entire group of developing writers by Zoom on their published work, storytelling style, etc.

 Mentors must be: